SSC Braille Competency Course, Unified English Braille Contracted (Grade 2)

 Once all these details are processed arrangements will be made to issue the course materials in time for the start date along with a welcome letter, a countersigned copy of the Candidate Agreement, explanatory details about the course, how the assessments are to be submitted and other course related information.

 Information required includes full name, date of birth and home address so that when a candidate is entered for this award the SQA can either match up personal details or create a record.
-On successful completion of the Final Assessment exam, the result is passed to the SQA who issue the certificates direct to the candidates' home address.
+On successful completion of the Final Assessment exam, the result is passed to the SQA who issue the certificate direct to the candidates' home address.
 (Former pupils/students of a Scottish school/college who have undertaken National Qualification exams (since 1999) will have an SQA Candidate Number (SCN); please provide name and address applicable at that time.)

 Data Protection Agreement